 7. ARC Contact List – this handy page lists all employees, contact info and which questions to ask each person.

 Service Area – Don’t bite off more than you can chew.
 As you grow, you can always make your service area larger but it is very difficult to make it smaller after you get your community excited about Amtrykes!
 For large metropolitan areas, consider serving only a few sections of town at first.
 For smaller areas, consider serving only your town or a county or two.

 Selection Criteria – How will you choose who to serve and how?
 This is your decision.
 Chapters handle this in many different ways.

 Who.
 We would like to serve everyone that needs us but that is often just not feasible.
 If you burn yourself out trying to serve everyone, no one will be served.
 Some chapters only accept Amtryke requests from one therapy partner while others accept requests from all over town.
 Most set some sort of restrictions to help keep their chapter wish list manageable.
 Setting restrictions like: rider must not be able to safely ride a traditional bicycle or the parent/guardian/rider is committed to using the bike, etc. They often also impose limits on their therapy partners (say 5 a year from each facility).
-Read how different chapters have chosen who to serve.

 How.
 Some chapters will not accept funds from families for their bike but will allow donations to another person’s bike (paying it forward).
 Some have a policy of asking how much the family would consider paying for a regular bike for their child and to consider put that much toward it if they can.

 Meetings – Some chapters meet once a week while others meet once a month or even less.
 Chapters with weekly meetings often eat a meal together and have a guest speaker from the community.
 Other chapters meet only as necessary to conduct business: fundraise for and giveaway Amtrykes!
 Chapters that meet less often usually stay in touch via email, phone or skype as they work on projects.